First, a brief intro to emotions. Emotions are multi-faceted and full-body experiences whose role encompasses the following:

 • Facilitating interpersonal interactions

-A common conceptual scheme is to categorize these emotion regulation strategies as described below.
-At the end of each description I note whether that strategy is more often used adaptively or maladaptively.
+A common conceptual scheme categorizes these emotion regulation strategies as described below.
+At the end of each description, I note whether that strategy is more often used adaptively or maladaptively.

 • Acceptance: A nonjudgmental, present-focused awareness of events entering conscious experience.
-Often these events are conceptualized as natural, expected, coming in and going out of existence, and not requiring any type of cognitive, emotional, or behavioral elaboration or response.
+Often, these events are conceptualized as natural, expected, and coming in and out of existence, and as not requiring any cognitive, emotional, or behavioral elaboration or response.
 (Adaptive)

 • Escape-Avoidance: Avoidance of anticipated distress-causing situations and escape from current ones are strategies that provide short-term relief from anxiety and stress.
-However, since many situations reoccur regularly in life, escape-avoidance does not lead to learning and mastery over these stress-inducing situations and can lead to further sensitization, spreading to different related situations, and resulting in an ever-contracting environment in which the person feels comfortable.
+However, since many situations recur regularly in life, escape-avoidance does not lead to learning and mastery of these stress-inducing situations and can instead lead to further sensitization, spreading to related situations, and resulting in an ever-contracting environment in which the person feels comfortable.
 (Maladaptive)

 • Problem-solving: Conscious efforts to resolve current distressing situations.
 Often involves identifying the nature of the problem, making decisions, planning, undertaking various actions, monitoring progress, and adjusting based on those assessments.
 (Adaptive)